Frequently asked questions

 Are wind farms in forests common?

 Forest based wind farms are growing in deployment across Europe.
 Due to the limits in available land space in Germany and the high population, there has been a relatively recent move to open up the forests for wind farm development.
-The forests that have low diversity and 18,000 hectares have now been set aside for wind farm development.
 Forest based wind farms have also been widely deployed within Sweden.

 Are any of the proposed turbines on sensitive native forest coups that the community is trying to protect?

 None of the turbines are proposed to be in areas of native forest.
 OSMI is aware of the work of local community groups to protect native forest coups and these sensitive sites have been avoided in the DWF design.
 Now that the wind farm is in development the priority is to undertake a high quality flora and fauna study with a well renowned expert and make it publically available on the website.
 Ecological sensitivities and community concerns will be taken into consideration in the finalisation of the design.